kossmanf/bachelorThesis/generate test training and evaluation data/processing output files/README.md

 ### Overview
 This Python script processes eprover output files from the 'proofs' directory, sorting them into 'completed_proofs' and 'uncompleted_proofs' based on whether proofs were found.
-The 'uncompmleted' proofs are used as analysis data.
+The 'uncompmleted' proofs are used as evaluation data.

 ### Requirements
 - Python 3.x